kurankat/kis2kml/README.md

                                         to networks matching this query.
 Query
                                         has to be a valid SQL query and inside quote marks ('SQL query').
+           -c                           Restrict export to networks that have clients attached.
 ```

 ### Usage examples: